Sitting Kills, My Story

 - Your Cancer Risk Goes Up

 You may be more likely to get colon, endometrial, or lung cancer.
 The more you sit, the higher the odds.
 Older women have a higher risk of breast cancer.
-That doesn’t change if you are super active.
-What matters is how much you sit.
+That doesn’t change if you are super active but what matters is how much you sit.

 Movement Can Slow Brain Aging